singodiyashubham87/Mindfulness/README.md

 - **OpenAI:** Integration for real-time recommendation generation.
 - **PostgreSQL:** Database for storing user data.
 - **Django:** Backend framework for building the server side.
-- **Jupyter Notebook:** Used for training the machine learning model.
+- **Scikit-learn/Pandas/Numpy:** Used for training the machine learning model.

 ## Getting Started